BOAC Flight 911

-BOAC Flight 911 (call sign "Speedbird 911") was a round-the-world flight operated by the British Overseas Airways Corporation (BOAC) that crashed near Mount Fuji in Japan on 5 March 1966, with the loss of all 113 passengers and 11 crew members.
+BOAC Flight 911 was a round-the-world flight operated by the British Overseas Airways Corporation (BOAC) that crashed near Mount Fuji in Japan on 5 March 1966, with the loss of all 113 passengers and 11 crew members.
 The Boeing 707 flying the route disintegrated mid-air shortly after departing from Tokyo Haneda Airport as a result of severe clear-air turbulence.

 The crash of Flight 911 was the third fatal passenger airline accident in Tokyo in a month, following the crash of All Nippon Airways Flight 60 on 4 February and that of Canadian Pacific Air Lines Flight 402 just the day before.

 Background

 Aircraft

 Being manufactured in 1960, the aircraft operating the flight was a 6-year-old Boeing 707-436, registered as G-APFE.
 It was fitted with 4 Rolls-Royce Conway 508 engines.
 The aircraft had approximately 19,523 airframe hours.

 Crew

 The flight was under the command of Captain Bernard Dobson, aged 45; First Officer Edward Maloney, aged 33; Second Officer Terence Anderson, aged 33; and Flight Engineer Ian Carter, aged 31.
 Captain Dobson was described as a very experienced pilot who had been flying the Boeing 707 since 1960.
 He had accumulated 14,724 flight hours, of which 2,155 were in the 707.
 First Officer Maloney had accumulated 3,663 flight hours, of which 2,073 were in the 707.
 Second Officer Anderson had accumulated 3,906 flight hours, of which 2,538 were in the 707.
 Flight Engineer Carter had accumulated 4,748 flight hours, of which 1,773 were in the 707.